spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/18-Week/02-Day/02-Day-LessonPlan.md

 * Successful registration of the Service Worker means that the script has been successfully parsed, it is on the same origin as the document, and the origin is HTTPS.

-* In the next activity we will learn how to install and activate our service worker.

-* Take any clarifying questions before moving on to the student activity.

 ### 6. Student Do: Register Service Worker (10 mins) (HIGH)